zamp21/collabtrans/README.md

 ## FAQ

-**Q: What should I do if port 8010 is occupied?**
+**Q: What if port 8010 is occupied?**
-A: Specify a new port using the `-p` parameter or set the `DOCUTRANSLATE_PORT` environment variable.
+A: Use the `-p` parameter to specify a new port, or set the `DOCUTRANSLATE_PORT` environment variable.

-**Q: Is translation of scanned documents supported?**
+**Q: Does it support translation of scanned PDFs?**
-A: Yes, it is supported.
-Please use the `mineru` parsing engine, which is equipped with powerful OCR capabilities.
+A: Yes.
+Please use the `mineru` parsing engine, which has powerful OCR capabilities.

-**Q: Why is it slow on first use?**
+**Q: Why is the first PDF translation so slow?**
-A: When using the `docling` engine, the model needs to be downloaded from Hugging Face during the first run.
-To speed up this process, refer to the "Solutions for Network Issues" section above.
+A: If you are using the `docling` engine, it needs to download models from Hugging Face on its first run.
+Please refer to the "Network Issues Solution" above to speed up this process.

-**Q: How can it be used in an intranet (offline) environment?**
+**Q: How to use it in an intranet (offline) environment?**
-A: It is completely possible.
-The following two conditions need to be met:
+A: It is entirely possible.
+You need to meet the following conditions:

-1. **Local Parsing Engine**: Use the `docling` engine and download the model package in advance according to the "Offline Use" guide above.
+1. **Local LLM**: Use tools like [Ollama](https://ollama.com/) or [LM Studio](https://lmstudio.ai/) to deploy a language model locally, and fill in the `base_url` of the local model in `TranslatorConfig`.
-2. **Local LLM**: Deploy a language model locally using tools such as [Ollama](https://ollama.com/) or [LM Studio](https://lmstudio.ai/), and enter the `base_url` of the local model in `TranslatorConfig`.
+2. **Local PDF parsing engine** (only needed for parsing PDFs): Use the `docling` engine and follow the "Offline use" instructions above to download the model package in advance.

-**Q: How does the caching mechanism work?**
+**Q: How does the PDF parsing cache mechanism work?**
-A: `MarkdownBasedWorkflow` automatically caches the results of document parsing (conversion from files to Markdown) to avoid wasting time and resources on repeated parsing.
-The cache is stored in memory by default and records the most recent 10 parsing operations.
-The number of cached items can be changed via the `DOCUTRANSLATE_CACHE_NUM` environment variable.
+A: `MarkdownBasedWorkflow` automatically caches the results of document parsing (file to Markdown conversion) to avoid repeated parsing that consumes time and resources.
+The cache is stored in memory by default and records the last 10 parses.
+You can modify the cache size using the `DOCUTRANSLATE_CACHE_NUM` environment variable.

-**Q: How can I use the software via a proxy?**
+**Q: How to make the software go through a proxy?**
 A: The software does not use a proxy by default.
-Set the `DOCUTRANSLATE_PROXY_ENABLED` environment variable to `true` to enable communication via a proxy.
+You can enable it by setting the environment variable `DOCUTRANSLATE_PROXY_ENABLED` to `true`.

 ## Star History